Timo7308/mole-miner/README.md

 #
 **Install**

 To play the game the Processing editor is required.
-After the editor was installed click on of the .pde files to open the editor.
+After the editor was installed click on one of the .pde files to open the editor.
 Inside the editor click play to start the game.